Van build

 Between July and November of 2018 I built a van.
 This is the story from start to finish.

-PSA: I wrote this during the build, so it almost certainly goes into more detail than you care for.
-Just scroll through the pictures for an overview.
+Note: I wrote this during the build, so it probably goes into more detail than you care for.
+Just scroll through the pictures for a quick overview.

 Before